Introduction to Supplemental Security Income

 How to Apply for SSI

-Apply for SSI online, by phone or in person.
+Applicants can apply for SSI online, by phone or in person.
 However, candidates who choose to visit a local SSA office should anticipate a waiting time.
 Additionally, which beneficiaries are eligible to apply online is restricted and the deaf or hard of hearing may feel more comfortable applying in person than over the phone.
 There is no charge to apply, and all applicants have the right to a representative if they feel they need help in the application process.

 Please note, that you cannot currently apply for SSI for a child online.

 To apply by phone or in person, call 1-800-772-1213 to schedule an appointment.
 Candidates who are deaf or hard of hearing may call 1-800-772-1213 to use telecommunication relay services.
-Alternatively, a candidate may ask someone else to call the Social Services Administration on his or her behalf.
+Alternatively, a candidate may ask someone else to call the Social Security Administration on his or her behalf.

 To apply online, use the Social Security Disability Benefits page to access the online web portal.
 In order to be eligible to apply online, the applicant must: